cloudogu/k8s-ecosystem/docs/development/dev_box_en.md

 Therefore it is possible to encrypt the data with `gpg` and the Yubi key and store it this way.
 If encrypted configuration data is present, it will be decrypted from the `vagrantfile` with `gpg` and the Yubi key.

-To encrypt the configuration in the `.vgarant.rb` file, the following command must be executed:
+To encrypt the configuration in the `.vagrant.rb` file, the following command must be executed:

 ```shell
 gpg --encrypt --armor --default-recipient-self .vagrant.rb

 ```

-Then the unencrypted `.vgarant.rb` file can be deleted.
+Then the unencrypted `.vagrant.rb` file can be deleted.

 The following command can be used to decrypt it:

 ```shell
 gpg --decrypt .vagrant.rb.asc > .vagrant.rb
 ```

-> **Note:** If changes are made to the `.vgarant.rb`, it must be re-encrypted and then deleted!
+> **Note:** If changes are made to the `.vagrant.rb`, it must be re-encrypted and then deleted!